 How are students identified for GT?

-This is actually new info, as DPS has adopted new identification guidelines to align with changes in state guidelines.
-Students need a body of evidence including scores at or above the 95th percentile on nationally normed measures for formal GT identification.
+For GT identification, students need a body of evidence including three or more scores at or above the 95th percentile on state-approved measures.
 Both ability and achievement scores can be part of the body of evidence.

 DPS administers the Naglieri Nonverbal Ability Test (NNAT) as a universal screener in Kindergarten, 2nd and 6th graders to ensure all students are given the opportunity to receive GT programming.
 In addition to these screeners, other measures will be used to complete the body of evidence, these can include Cognitive Ability Test (CogAT), Iowa Test of Basic Skills (ITBS), Scales for Identifying Gifted Students (SIGS) and Colorado Measures of Academic Success (CMAS).
 For equity, DPS policy does not allow private testing to be used for GT identification.

 Who provides GT services?